Due to COVID-19, it is suggested that readers call and make sure the event is taking place as listed.

 • “It’s Our Game.”: This exhibit runs through the end of this year, Dec.
 21, 2021 at The Elliott Museum in Stuart.
 The Elliott Museum’s baseball collection is a huge vault of American culture.
 Everyone has a baseball story.
 “Sometimes sharing their stories have brought tears to their eyes,” says Frank Spera of his experiences in the Museum’s Baseball Gallery exhibit titled “It’s Our Game.”
 The gallery includes signed baseball cards, baseballs, bats, and other memorabilia.
 But it comes alive when the Museum’s docents are there to share stories with visitors.

 The collection of autographed baseballs now numbers more than 250.
-The signatures are by players from the Major Leagues, the Negro Leagues, and the All-American Girls Professional Baseball League (AAGPBL).
-Among the most famous players represented are: Ray Dandridge, the Negro League; Hank Aaron, the Negro and Major Leagues; and Jackie Robinson, Nolan Ryan, Ted Williams, Derek Jeter, Bob Feller, Ralph Kiner, and Babe Ruth.
+The collection sports signatures by players from the Major Leagues, the Negro Leagues, and the All-American Girls Professional Baseball League (AAGPBL).
+Among the most famous players represented are: Ray Dandridge, the Negro League; Hank Aaron, the Negro and Major Leagues; and Jackie Robinson, Nolan Ryan, Ted Williams, Derek Jeter, Bob Feller, Ralph Kiner, and Babe Ruth of the Major Leagues.
 Regular admission for visitors 13 to 64 years of age is $14.
 The Elliott Museum is located at 825 NE Ocean Blvd. in Stuart.
 For more information call (772) 225-1961.

 • Clyde Butcher’s America’s Everglades: The photographs of renowned Florida Hall of Fame artist Clyde Butcher are currently on exhibition at the Arts Council’s Court House Cultural Center in Stuart.
 Butcher’s “America’s Everglades” photographs represents the many years Clyde spent exploring the remote regions of the Everglades.
 His photographs reveal wild and natural places where few humans have ventured, and the images capture remarkable solitude and wonder.
 Admission: A $5 donation is requested.
 The Arts Council’s Court House Cultural Center is located at 80 SE Ocean Boulevard in Stuart.